swiss/fedlex-jolux/doc/classified_compilation.md

 :::{admonition} Hint for legal laypersons
 :class: hint
 Entries in the Classified Compilation are consolidations of entries in the Official Compilation.
-The main reason for having a Classified Compilation is a better usability of the law texts because the Classified Compilation represents the current state of a law text.
+The main reason for having a Classified Compilation is a better usability of the legislative resources because the Classified Compilation represents the current state of a legislative resource.

 It is important to realize that the Classified Compilation is not legally binding, the source of the "true law" is always the Official Compilation.
 :::